JoFrost/simple-border-gateway/docs/HOWTO.md

 docker run -v ./data:/data simple-border-gateway:0.0.1 --config-file /data/config.toml
 ```

 💡 You can also compile the binary directly using Cargo using `cargo run` if you prefer to run it outside Docker.
-If you choose this approach, note that the project was developed and tested against **Rust Stable 1.90.0**.
-It’s **recommended** to use the same version to avoid potential build or compatibility issues.

 ## Configure the service